 In 2004, the BIPM (Bureau International des Poids et Mesures) proclaimed the ballistic freefall method as an official primary method for measuring gravity.

 In September, 2006, Micro-g Solutions, Inc. and LaCoste Romberg LLC merged under the new name “Micro-g LaCoste, A Division of LRS”.

 By operating together in a single location, Micro-g LaCoste can more efficiently design, build, and support a wide array of gravimeter systems and gravity survey services.
 This merger combines the strengths of the oldest-best established name (L&R) in the gravity business with the absolute gravity company (Micro-g).
-The new company will focus on absolute gravimeters, dynamic gravimeters, and borehole gravimeters (BHGM).
-In addition, Micro-g LaCoste will provide specialized reservoir monitoring (land absolute and borehole gravity) services.
+The new company will focus on absolute gravimeters and dynamic gravimeters.

-Today with continuous R&D, Micro-g LaCoste has improved on both root company products to the latest innovative gravity meter instruments available in the market place today like the FG-5X, TAGS-7, and the services of the Bluecap™ BHGM.
+Today with continuous R&D, Micro-g LaCoste has improved on both root company products to the latest innovative gravity meter instruments available in the market place today like the FG-5X, TAGS-7.